kaelithlol/Aureon/README.md

 - **Cosmetics**: Toggles Aureon cosmetics.
 - **HUD Editor**: Lets you move and scale HUD elements.
 - **Auto Updater**: Checks GitHub releases, downloads verified Aureon jars, and stages updates for install on restart.
 This can be turned off in config.

-## License

-Aureon includes code and UI concepts with third-party attribution listed in `NOTICE` and `THIRD_PARTY_LICENSES/`.
-See those files for details.